buildpacks/rfcs/text/0000-experimental-features.md

 # How it Works
 [how-it-works]: #how-it-works

+Experimental Features should have a tracking GitHub issue with an appropriate "experimental" label in the relevant repo.
+That issue should describe what it is, what it's trying to prove, and a proposed end date of the experiment.
+The end dates can be extended if needed.
+When the experiment has ended, it should be removed (if deemed a failure) or a RFC/implementation should be done depending on the feature.

-Experimental features can be submitted as a PR or discussed in Github Issues on the relevant project.
-The team that maintains that project can decide whether or not to introduce the feature as long as it is behind a  mechanism that enables or disables these features.
+The sub-team that maintains the project can decide with a majority vote whether or not to introduce the feature as long as it is behind a mechanism that enables or disables these features.
+Where possible when a feature is used it should log a warning after it's used with a message that you used this experimental feature and a link to the tracking issue to collect feedback.

 # Drawbacks
 [drawbacks]: #drawbacks